uncms-dev/uncms/docs/philosophy.md

 The immediate ancestor of UnCMS was heavily dependent on some admin skin or other, changing twice in its life.
 The lesson taught was that admin skins tend to fall into dismaintenance after a few versions, so it is unwise to tie UnCMS to any admin skin;
 the first priority for UnCMS is to make it work well with Django's built-in admin.
-Django's built-in admin is not as pretty as it could be, but it is functional and stable.
+Django's built-in admin is not as pretty as it could be, but it is functional enough and it is stable.

-If a beautiful admin interface out of the box is important to you, you will certainly want to consider [Wagtail](https://wagtail.org/) instead of UnCMS.
+If a beautiful admin interface out of the box is important to you, or you wish to have features such as arbitrarily deeply-nested inlines, you will certainly want to consider [Wagtail](https://wagtail.org/) instead of UnCMS.

 ## UnCMS will resist adding features